sguest/hexships/README.md

 `yarn run build` will build static files to the `dist` directory

-`yarn run start` will run a node server that serves up the static assets and proves a websocket endpoint for multiplayer.
+`yarn start` will run a node server that serves up the static assets and proves a websocket endpoint for multiplayer.
 Note static assets must be build via `yarn run build` in order to be served up

 ### Github Pages - static files